 Gant tosses a drink in his face.
+Then, all of a sudden-Cord lunges at Gant who calmly draws her gun.

-Cord lunges at Gant who calmly draws her gun.
-His jaw tightens, decides he better not risk it, as Gant leaves.
+Cord's jaw tightens, decides he better not risk it, as gant leaves.

 You're pretty tough with those guns strapped around your waist.
-I wonder how tough you'd be without them.
+(MORE)